Client Information for Post-mastectomy Tattoos

 The price of the the day, the process, the design work and the tattooing:

 “Standard” covers the majority of reconstruction sizes.
-If your reconstruction happens to be larger than the average, there can be an upcharge which will be communicated to you early on.
+If your reconstruction happens to be larger than the average, there can be an upcharge which will be communicated to you.

 Mastectomies without reconstructions are usually a few hundred dollars less, but this is dependent upon the complexity of the design.